-For an in-depth look at what metrics should be tracked and some of the tools that can help you, refer to Getting an Edge–How Monitoring, Tracking, and the Right Metrics Can Improve Your Chance of Success (coming soon).
+For an in-depth look at what metrics should be tracked and some of the tools that can help you, refer to Important App Metrics & Tools: How to Measure and Improve Mobile App Performance

 How does one make certain they have a sticky mobile app?
 Provide a streamlined onboarding experience that shows value before asking the user for a thing, communicate with your users with the right message at the right time, and provide incentives for your loyal users and easy ways for them to recommend your app on social media.
 Finally, make sure you fix any problems and encourage users to report them and give suggestions.
 Make updates, then start over and do it all again!

 Nobody wants to go through all of that trouble creating, testing, and honing a great app only to have users abandon it after a single-use.
 The app world is extremely competitive both at the app store level and post-download.
 In order to provide a successful product that attracts sustained use, you need your app to be as sticky as possible.